IgniteUI/igniteui-docfx/en/components/charts/chart-types-bar.md

 <div class="divider--half"></div>

 ## Angular Advanced Bar Chart

+In this example, the bar chart uses annotations to show a callout with the value for each bar.

 <div class="sample-container loading" style="height: 400px">
     <iframe id="cc-chart-with-legend" src='{environment:dvDemosBaseUrl}/charts/data-chart-bar-chart-styling' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="Angular Line Chart With Legend"></iframe>